nemozny/lineageos-galaxy-watch/README.md

 2. **Load Module in Lygisk:**
     - Open the Lygisk app, go to Modules, and load the downloaded ZIP file.
     - Reboot your phone.

+3. **crDroid**
+   - There looks to be some additional security on crDroid/Android 15, so I was unable to select the module from the phone Download directory in Lygisk.
+I had to move the downloaded file to Documents and then I was able to select and install it.

 &nbsp;
 ## Install Samsung Wear